About Us

 We seek integrity, accessibility, and quality in the articles we publish.
 We seek truth.

-— Oakland Report Team
+— The Oakland Report editorial board

 Editorial and submission guidelines

 Oakland Report’s editorial and submission guidelines were created to help contributors prepare and submit their work for consideration.
-Before submitting an article, please review our editorial and submission guidelines:

 We encourage submissions (articles, letters, comments, ideas, research) from anyone in Oakland and neighboring communities.